Program

 05. The Taste of Memory

-Cheetie Kumar and Sheri Castle in conversation with William C. McKinney
+Cheetie Kumar and Sheri Castle in conversation with Charles Phaneuf

 Food is an intangible trigger of deeper memories, feelings, emotions, and internal states of the mind and body.
 Taste buds and the olfactory sense carry the essence of remembrance and are invoked by writers in literature and poetry.
 To most of us, the food that we associate with home -- our national and familial homes-- is an essential part of our cultural heritage.
-In conversation with author and barbecue expert William McKinney, chef Cheetie Kumar and food writer Sheri Castle discuss the intersections of food, culture and the smell and taste of memory.
+In conversation with Charles Phaneuf, chef Cheetie Kumar and food writer Sheri Castle discuss the intersections of food, culture and the smell and taste of memory.

 06. Many Lives: A Passage From India

-Suketu Mehta, Navtej Sarna and Sayantani Dasgupta in conversation with Kumi Silva
+Suketu Mehta and Sayantani Dasgupta in conversation with Kumi Silva, Introduced by Ambassador Barbara Stephenson

-Three writers of Indian origin speak of multiple levels of belonging and unbelonging as they navigate continents and cultures.
+Two writers of Indian origin speak of multiple levels of belonging and unbelonging as they navigate continents and cultures.
 In This Land is Our Land, Suketu Mehta evaluates the destructive legacies of colonialism and the fear of the 'other’.
 Sayantani Dasgupta offers fluid definitions of home as she traces her journeys across the world in Brown Women Have Everything.
-Navtej Sarna shares his experience of a life of constant movement to offer an unusual perspective on home.
 In conversation with Kumi Silva.